Samares-Engineering/FMI/README.md

 3. Type the "make all" command.
 4. FMUs for co-simulation are built in the folder fmu20/fmu/cs.
 5. Go to the folder fmu20/bin
-6. Type "./fmusim_cs ../fmu/cs/bouncingBall.fmu" to simulate the fmu.
+6. Type the "./fmusim_cs ../fmu/cs/bouncingBall.fmu" command to simulate the fmu.
 7. To clean the project go to the fmusdk2 folder and type the "make distclean" command.

 ## Moon Landing (inspired from Peter Fritzon)